Find out about child support overpayments and how to manage them.

 Changes of circumstances

-You can help avoid overpayments by telling us as soon as possible if your circumstances change.
-This can include changes to your contact details, care arrangements or income.
+You can help avoid overpayments by telling us as soon as your circumstances change.
+This includes changes to your contact details, care arrangements or income.

 What happens if you get too much child support